Improving the experience for stakeholders in the EEO process

 Experience map from the project.
 Purposely blurred for confidentiality.

-The EEO process is a highly confidential and sensitive process, so we codesigned with process owners to improve known pain points and build their design skill sets to apply a customer-centric mindset beyond the project.
+The EEO process is a highly confidential and sensitive process, so I codesigned with process owners to improve known pain points and build their design skill sets to apply a customer-centric mindset beyond the project.

-Our final report included experience maps, opportunity areas, quotes from process owners, and quantitative data about the processes.
+My team’s final report included experience maps, opportunity areas, quotes from process owners, and quantitative data about the processes.

 Feedback